pzelnip/www.codependentcodr.com/content/devopsdaysyyj.md

 I think this is why I really enjoyed Eduardo's talk.
-Eduardo works for [Daitan Group](https://www.daitangroup.com) and he gave a description of their company's journey through DevOps transformation, not from a tools & automation perspective, but on the perspective of the human focus.
+Eduardo works for [Daitan Group](https://www.daitangroup.com) and they gave a description of their company's journey through DevOps transformation, not from a tools & automation perspective, but on the perspective of the human focus.
 Discussions of the importance of empathy and communication, the challenges of collaborating with people from very different cultures, and some of the lessons learned along the way.
 Really inspiring,